 How Does This Relate to the Internet?

-WCAG 2.1 standards were developed by the World Wide Web Consortium (W3C), an international community that works to develop web standards and practices.
-WCAG 2.1 standards provide recommendations on ways to ensure web content is more accessible to all, including individuals with disabilities.
+WCAG 2.1 standards were developed by the World Wide Web Consortium (W3C), an international community that works to continually evolve those web standards and practices.
+WCAG 2.1 standards and ADA guidelines provide recommendations on ways to ensure web content is more accessible to all, including individuals with disabilities.

 Letter of Complaint